-The Agriculture 2030 decisions made in the 2021-22 Budget and mid-year Budget include \$96.8 million (over 4 years) to manage the risk of hitchhiker pests.
-Funding in the first year will be from a combination of government appropriation and the biosecurity cost recovery reserve.
+The Agriculture 2030 decisions made in the 2021-22 Budget and mid-year Budget included \$96.9 million (over 4 years) to manage the risk of hitchhiker pests.
+Funding in the first year was from a combination of government appropriation and the biosecurity cost recovery reserve.
 The ongoing costs for managing these risks will be partially recovered from industry, while some specified activities will be funded by the government.
 Further information on building Australia's future biosecurity system can be found in section 1.4.